Report an Incident

 An Incident Report Form must be completed for every incident, even if there were no injuries sustained.
 If the incident involves a student or visitor to campus, the report form must still be completed.

 There are three ways to report an incident.
-These forms can be used to report hazards, safety concerns or injuires to the Department of Environmental Health and Safety:
+These forms can be used to report hazards, safety concerns or injuries to the Department of Environmental Health and Safety:

-2. MUN Safe App - Available for Apple and Android devices.
+2. MUN Safe app - available for Apple and Android devices.
+[Note: MUN Safe app is not recommended for injury reporting - use E-Alerts instead.]

 3. Memorial University accident report form